New Students

 For more information on organizational activities in general, contact the Student Union's board member responsible for organizational affairs

-The diverse range of sports services organized by the University of Vaasa includes e.g. gym, pilates, and other group exercises, cheerleading, and various ball sports.
+The University of Vaasa provides sports services for students.
+The diverse range of services includes e.g. gym, pilates, and other group exercises, cheerleading, and various ball sports.
+The services can be accessed by purchasing a digital sports sticker from the University online store.

 More information on sports services on the university's website.